note-farm/backend/README.md

 content: "The updated content for my note"
 category: "Category 2 for my note, must exist"
 ```

+To delete a note, you want to hit `http://localhost:2672/notes/noteId` where `noteId` is equal to the ID of the note you want to delete.
+To get the ID of the note, run a get request at `http://localhost:2672/notes`

 ---
 ### **Categories**

-To get a list of all categories, hit `http://localhost:2672/category` with a GET request, you will get a list of all categories returned in JSON format.
+To get a list of all categories, hit `http://localhost:2672/categories` with a GET request, you will get a list of all categories returned in JSON format.

-To delete a note, you want to hit `http://localhost:2672/notes/noteId` where `noteId` is equal to the ID of the note you want to delete.
-To get the ID of the note, run a get request at `http://localhost:2672/notes`

 To create a new category, you want to hit `http://localhost:2672/category` with a POST request, and pass the following parameters in the body: